Mechanism of plasma radiation concentration at “knot”of magnetic field lines

 This work has been conducted in a collaboration between Dr. Masahiro Kobayashi at NIFS and Prof. M.Z.
 Tokar at Heinrich Heine University Duesseldorf.

-The work was published in Contributions to Plasma Physics, a journal of the German Physical Society, on January 29, 2020.
+The work was published on January 29, 2020 in Contributions to Plasma Physics, an international online journal on plasma physics.